History

 The Gasworks survived the depression and was the site of Melbourne’s first stay-in Strike in 1937.
 By the 1940s, however, the Second World War took toll and chronic coal shortages caused mayhem in the Victorian gas industry.
 This shortage of black coal continued throughout the 1940s making it a permanent concern, and people began to look for other sources to supply their energy demands.

-By the late 1940s the solution had been found, brown coal gasification, was supported by all three major political parties who were in favour of State involvement.
+By the late 1940s the solution had been found, brown coal gasification, which was supported by all three major political parties who were in favour of State involvement.
 By 1950 the State-controlled Gas and Fuel Corporation of Victoria was formed.
 It was a combination of the Metropolitan Gas Company, the Brighton Gas Company and the finance of the Victorian Government, its primary goal was the construction of a brown coal plant in Morwell, Victoria.

 The first few years were dedicated to the construction of the Lurgi Gasification Plant in Morwell.
 This was opened by the Duke of Edinburgh.
 During 1956 the Morwell Plant began producing coal.
 By this point, other sources of cheap gas-making materials had appeared on the scene.